Why is Demurrage Charged?

 Pay Your Carrier

 Payment terms must be agreed upon and paid for the carriers’ bill of lading to be released.
-If payment terms remain unsettled, the carrier will hold the container, incurring demurrage.
+If payment terms remain unsettled, the carrier will withhold the container, incurring demurrage.
 Partial payments, from shipper to carrier, may not indemnify the carrier.
 As such, if payment terms remain unresolved, the carrier will hold the container and its goods, resulting in demurrage.

 Incorrect or Incomplete Shipping Documents